mongodb/docs/source/reference/javascript.rst

                name.
 See below for additional output options.

    :param optional query: A query object, like the query used by the
                           :func:`find()` method.
-Use this to filter
+Use this to specify
-                          to limit the number of documents enter the map phase of the aggregation.
+                          which documents should enter the map phase of the aggregation.

    :param optional sort: Sorts the input objects using this key.
 This
                          option is useful for optimizing the
                          job.
 Common uses include sorting by the emit key so that there are fewer reduces.

-   :param optional limit: Species a maximum number of objects to
+   :param optional limit: Specifies a maximum number of objects to
                           return from the collection.

    :param optional finalize: Specifies an optional "finalize" function